hydratic/nukleus/README.md

  - An x86 emulator running a set OS or .asm/.s file
  - A program (or multiple programs) running on a set number of threads
- - A normal desktop GUI with programs on the threads that haven't neen allocated to a task yet
+ - A normal desktop GUI with programs on the threads that haven't neen allocated to a task yet.

+The container runs at the base what is basically a WebAssembly VM.
+It is then given access to an allocated amount of memory (Number of containers/Total RAM) and a designated thread/threads.
+This WebAssembly 'VM' then runs .wast files that are transpiled using the built-in toolchain that consists of transpilers that can be found in TRANSPILERS.md.

 ## goals